-These consolidated financial statements were authorised for issue by the Managing Director for Economy and Finance-member of the Management Board and Chief accountant of the Fund on April 4, 2019 and preliminary approved by the Audit Committee of the Board of Directors of the Fund on the same date.
+These consolidated financial statements were authorised for issue by the Managing Director for Economy and Finance and Chief accountant of the Fund on April 4, 2019 and preliminary approved by the Audit Committee of the Board of Directors of the Fund on the same date.
 These consolidated financial statements should be further approved by the Board of Directors and Sole Shareholder.